(828) 333-5087

 Bitter flavors have a yin, or cooling effect, clearing heat in the body while encouraging a descent of Qi, which aids in the draining of fluids.

-The combination of lycopene, vitamin C and E, potassium and folic acid in tomatoes make it a power food for heart health.
-The bitter flavor of tomatoes come from the seeds; to reap the full benefit of tomatoes eat the seeds too.
-Heirloom tomatoes in season have the most flavor, find the tastiest tomatoes at your farmer’s market or trying growing your own.
+The combination of lycopene, vitamins C and E, potassium, and folic acid in tomatoes makes it a powerful food for heart health.
+The bitter flavor of tomatoes comes from the seeds; to reap the full benefit of tomatoes eat the seeds too.
+Heirloom tomatoes in season have the most flavor, find the tastiest tomatoes at your farmer’s market or try growing your own.
+Who doesn’t love homegrown tomatoes?

-Summer is the season of the heart according to Chinese medicine, meaning it is the season most likely to bring our hearts out of balance if we are exposed to excess heat, which can then create and/or exacerbate internal heat.
+Summer is the season of the heart according to East Asian Medicine, meaning it is the season most likely to bring our hearts out of balance if we are exposed to excess heat, which can then create and/or exacerbate internal heat.

-During the summer OM nutrition recommends drinking and eating foods that cool the body and heart such as green tea, cucumbers, watermelon and lemon.
+During the summer East Asian Nutritional Theory recommends drinking and eating foods that cool the body and heart such as green tea, cucumbers, watermelon, and lemon.

 Too much cold inhibits the digestive process.
 Drinking warm beverages and soups, as well as eating foods with a little pungency (chili pepper, garlic, ginger) causes the body to perspire slightly which naturally cools the body.

-For those who happen to have hypertension plus a lot of dryness: dry skin, dry eyes, dry mouth and thirst, constipation and even hormonal deficiencies can benefit from increasing their healthy fat intake.
+Those who have hypertension plus a lot of dryness: dry skin, dry eyes, dry mouth and thirst, constipation, and even hormonal deficiencies can benefit from increasing their healthy fat intake.

-Many nutrients are fat soluble, the body uses cholesterol to make hormones, bile, and vitamin D. Healthy fats nourish yin in OM nutrition theory.
+Many nutrients are fat soluble, the body uses cholesterol to make hormones, bile, and vitamin D. Healthy fats nourish yin in East Asian nutritional theory.
 Some Americans who suffer from hypertension are also thin with an underlying yin deficiency, such as those with the onset of hypertension that coincides with menopausal symptoms.
-Sources of healthy fats include the following: nuts, seeds, avocado, olive oil, flaxseed oil and quality fish.
+Sources of healthy fats include the following: nuts, seeds, avocado, olive oil, flaxseed oil, and quality fish.

 5 Flavors Chickpea Salad for Healthy & Happy Heart